mtthwryn/CS188-Projects-2024Winter/_posts/2024-02-28-team27-facial-emotion-recognition.md

 ---
 layout: post
 comments: true
-title: Emotion Recognition
+title: Facial Emotion Recognition (FER)
-author: UCLAdeepvision
+author: Wei Jun Ong, Matthew Teo, Mingyang Li, Pierce Chong
-date: 2024-02-04
+date: 2024-02-28
 ---

-> This block is a brief introduction of your project.
-You can put your abstract here or any headers you want the readers to know.
+> Facial Emotion Recognition is the automated process of detecting and analyzing facial expressions in images or videos using computer vision techniques.
+This project aims to evaluate and compare different approaches to FER.
+We will also be running existing models on our own faces and training a new class for emotion recognition.

 <!--more-->